heymiguel/endgame-things/index.md

 - no twitter
 - no talking to people in the office unless it was purely work
 - no staying in work conversations that even remotely resembled comic book talk
-- no youtube (notably, people were uploading leaked fancams of the final fight and of **that Mjolnir** scene)
+- no youtube (notably, people were uploading leaked fancams of the final fight and of **that Mjolnir** scene), since the thumbnails were spoilers

 Four days of that would lead to a final day of additional fasting:
 - No radio in the car heading to the cinema
 - noise cancelling headphones playing loud music while on the subway
 - head down while walking to the cinema.
 (Because theres some people who put spoilers on signs.)

-I would have to quit the internet (which we all know is at the top of Maslow's hierarchy of needs) for the better part of a week, and give up hearing and some vision on the Saturday.
+I quit the internet (which we all know is at the top of Maslow's hierarchy of needs) for the better part of a week, and gave up hearing and some vision on the Saturday.
 Thankfully, Yum was a recent convert to the MCU (i'm working on it) and assisted me to the cinema.
 We sat together and I whispered a few more choice words to the Marvel gods.

+My hands were a bit clammy and I noted an elevated heart rate as I watched the last of the forgettable commercials and trailers fade to black.

+## Macro level thoughts? (need a better title)
+Why was Thanos so good in a fight (and able to take on the big three?)
+Technique and power vs raw power

+## Tidbits that were fun

+rescue!
+stormbreaker's relaxed requirements!
+Danver's haircut!
+"on your left!"
+Hail Hydra
+Casually Solving time travel

+## Story Arcs

+#### Done Poorly

+#### Done Well

+#### Mixed feelings

+Story Arcs.

+Done poorly:
+Black Widow
+Hawkeye.
+Thor. (mostly because Ragnarok really was the turning point for a right and proper characterization of the character.

+Done well:
+Cap.

+Mixed feelings:
+Iron Man.

+Finally,

 - mantra of refreshing
 - emptying of self